Fungus-Community-Edition/Fungus-wiki/command_ref/monobehaviour_events.md

 Property | Type | Description
  --- | --- | ---
+Collider Var | Fungus.ColliderVariable | Optional variable to store the collider that caused the trigger to occur.
-Fire On | Fungus.BasePhysicsEventHandler+PhysicsMessageType | Which of the 3d physics messages to we trigger on.
+Fire On | Fungus.BasePhysicsEventHandler+PhysicsMessageType | Which of the physics messages do we trigger on.
 Tag Filter | System.String[] | Only fire the event if one of the tags match.
 Empty means any will fire.
 Suppress Block Auto Select | System.Boolean | If true, the flowchart window will not auto select the Block when the Event Handler fires.
 Affects Editor only.